sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 ```

-* Note: I duplicated and moved teh `command_buffers.push(cmds);` line.
+* Note: I duplicated and moved the `command_buffers.push(cmds);` line.
 This means we can reuse the `cmds` variable for both the normal map and diffuse/color map.

 Our `Material`'s `bind_group` will have to change as well.